MicrosoftDocs/learn/learn-pr/iot/building-and-running-a-udp-echo-server/includes/2-sending-and-receiving-UDP-packets..md

 # Getting started

-This project will build on the UDP echo client module and will introduce you to additional concepts of UDP.
-The logic of the UDP echo server for this project is straightforward and the following is an overview.
+This project will build on the UDP echo client module and will introduce you to more concepts of UDP.
+The logic of the UDP echo server for this project is straightforward and the following procedure is an overview.

  1. Create a UDP socket.
  1. Bind to a port.
-In this project, we choose UDP port 7 because this is a well-known port.
+In this project, we choose UDP port 7 because it's a well-known port.
  1. Loop to receive a UDP packet.
  1. Retrieve the IP address and port from the packet.
  1. Send the UDP packet.